 Remember we are always available to solve any doubts you may have!

 THE OBJECTIVES OF THIS CYCLE ARE:

-Consolidate the students' bond with the Vivadí’s class.
+Consolidate bond with Vivadí’s class.

 When you see that there is progress in these areas, you can move on to the next cycle.
 Check the rubric that will help you know if the group is ready to move forward!

 WE SUGGEST YOU CHECK THE EVIDENCES WITH WHICH YOU WILL OBSERVE IF YOUR STUDENTS HAVE ACHIEVED THESE OBJECTIVES

 It is important that the starting song is maintained throughout the cycles to emphasize the beginning of the Vivadí class.
 This way, we are letting students stay calm because they will know what is going to happen, even if the activities are different in this second cycle.
 The starting song and the ending song frame the English moment.